lunapark/documentation/docs/en/guide/plugins/basics.md

 ### Update

-This function is called when the configuration of the plugin is updated.
+Called whenever the plugin's configuration is updated.

 ```ts
 import { makePlugin } from '@luna-park/plugin';